SunnySideUp11/ICU-MH-20/README.md

-#A Pilot Study of Deep Learning Models for Camera based Hand

 # ICU-MH-20

 # A Pilot Study of Deep Learning Models for Camera based Hand Hygiene Monitoring in ICU (EMBC 2023)